-- Function Function Function - Function $\lceil U \rfloor$, which calls the database connection services (z/VSE batch mode only).
+- Function "D", which performs the SQL statement EXECUTE IMMEDIATE; - Function "U", which calls the database connection services (z/VSE batch mode only).

 The parameter or variable values returned by each of these functions are checked for their format, length and number.